IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 Firstly, `evolveStep` deconstructs `m` and `n` to get the individual data sets.
 Then, it finds the best neural network out of the ones it has been given, which will be used as the basis for the next generation.
 For diagnostic purposes, it prints out the accuracy on both the testing and training data sets.
-Then, it copies the best network it had some number of times and mutates it, before prepending the unmodified version as well.
+Then, it copies the best network it had several times and mutates it, before prepending the unmodified version as well.

 In short, `evolveStep` is effectively a function that takes one set of networks and produces a new one.